Catherine Halcomb Yoga Teacher

 Shadow Yoga Tu/Th 4:30PM

-Shadow Yoga: refining the preludes and primary asana. with Catherine Halcomb-LaBarbera
+Shadow Yoga: refining the prelude forms and primary asana. with Catherine Halcomb-LaBarbera

 these series classes are for students who already have a foundation in at least one of the prelude forms.
 Refinement of the preludes will be given and classes will work in the full practice format.
 Students will be exposed to primary asana work.
 6 months-1 year minimum experience with Shadow Yoga is required to attend this class.
 Classes are taught by Catherine Halcomb-LaBarbera.
 This systematic way of learning leaves the student with the understanding and skills necessary to move toward a more powerful, effective and enjoyable yoga practice.